phatnt199/devglow/README.md

 To further customize devglow, you can use the following options **before** setting the color scheme on your `vimrc` (or `init.vim` if using NeoVim):

-- Blackout: `let g:devglow_blackout=1 (default: 0)`

-     ☀️  Use this option if you need more contrast, such as when working in an office where open windows are just behind you, causing glare on your screen.

-     > This option has no effect if `g:devglow_inherit_background` is also set.

 - Italicize comments: `let g:devglow_italic_comments=1 (default: 0)`

     📖 Helps visual grepping and quickly differentiating source code and comments when skimming through files.